Introduction and Motivation

 Codec derivation

 circe does not use macros or provide any kind of automatic derivation in the core project.
-Instead of Argonaut’s limited macro-based derivation (which does not support sealed trait hierarchies, for example), circe includes a subproject (generic) that provides generic codec derivation using Shapeless.
+Instead circe includes a subproject (generic) that provides generic codec derivation using Shapeless.

-This subproject is currently a simplified port of argonaut-shapeless that provides fully automatic derivation of instances for case classes and sealed trait hierarchies.
-It also includes derivation of “incomplete” case class instances (see my recent blog post for details).
+This subproject provides fully automatic derivation of instances for case classes and sealed trait hierarchies.
+It also includes derivation of "incomplete" case class instances (see my recent blog post for details).
 Note that if you use -Ypartial-unification and auto, incomplete decoders will not work (see #724).

 See the Encoding and Decoding page for more details.